 lower arm.
 The cuts are not deep and generally feel like a scratch.

-on the cuts every 30 seconds until bleeding ceases.
+the cuts every 30 seconds until bleeding stops.

-tests.
-You may be required to discontinue taking certain medications prior to
+You may be required to discontinue taking certain medications prior to the

 people feel a minor stick.

-Side effects are generally minor.
-You may have slight
+The side effects of a coagulation test are generally minor.
+You

 pain, and infection.

-your doctor.
-Values can vary from one laboratory to another, so ask your doctor
+doctor.
+Values can vary from one laboratory to another, so ask your doctor to

-to explain the results.
-If you are diagnosed with a clotting disorder, treatment
+explain the results.
+If you’re diagnosed with a clotting disorder, treatment

 will depend on the specific diagnosis.